peterblazejewicz/asp5-mvc6-examples/MongoMvc/README.md

 * run `dnu build`
 * run `dnx . kestrel`

-If you are using _Visual Studio Code_ just open this directory as project source and you should be able to work with project stright from the editor.
+If you are using _Visual Studio Code_ just open this directory as project source and you should be able to work with project straight from the editor.